Roy's Matra Enthusiasts pages

 FAQ's: Frequently Asked Questions

-Many manufacturers start a new year, or more likely a new model year, with a new number starting at ...001 and in the case of Matra the cars going down their lines were also mixed so you could have a Bagheera and Rancho on the same line, or later a Rancho and Murena mixed together and therefore the serial number, which is usually the last six digits of the chassis number, are also mixed and therefore you can't rely on a model chassis number for the date based on others of the same model, as there will be have gaps in their sequence.
-On many cars, and Matra were no different here, there is a commission number as well as a chassis number and it is the commission number that would be an accurate sequence for a particular model, so providing you can find that it can be useful to see where in the sequence of builds, that vehicle fits and maybe if some have known build dates then you may be able to see approx. when your particular vehicle was built if it has a Comm.No. between two others with known dates.
-Hopefully we won't need this any longer if the Matra Museum can provide us with the accurate build dates, but apparently some information may have been lost, so we will have to wait until we see exactly what is provided.
+Many manufacturers start a new year, or more likely a new model year, with a new number starting at ...001 and in the case of Matra the cars going down their lines were also mixed so you could have a Bagheera and Rancho on the same line, or later a Rancho and Murena mixed together and therefore the serial number, which is usually the last six digits of the chassis number, are also mixed and therefore you can't rely on a model chassis number for the date based on others of the same model, as there will be gaps in their sequence.
+On many cars, and Matra were no different here, there is a commission or fabrication number as well as a chassis number and it is that number that would be an accurate sequence for a particular model, so providing you can find that it can be useful to see where in the sequence of builds, that vehicle fits and maybe if some have known build dates then you may be able to see approx. when your particular vehicle was built if it has a Fab.No. between two others with known dates.
+Hopefully we won't need this any longer as the Matra Museum can provide us with the accurate build dates, but apparently some information may have been lost, and some even occasionally inaccurate owing to human errors when recording the data e.g. I have one sheet showing two cars with the same engine number!

 Back to top